Building partnerships with China for over 150 years.

 Victorian Government support

-Global Victoria continues to support Victorian businesses ready to enter the Chinese market through an established network of five Victorian Government Trade and Investment (VGTI) offices in Chengdu, Shanghai, Beijing, Nanjing and Hong Kong.
+Through an established network of five Victorian Government Trade and Investment (VGTI) offices in Chengdu, Shanghai, Beijing, Nanjing and Hong Kong, Global Victoria continues to help Victorian businesses ready to engage with the Chinese market.

 Key industries of opportunity for Victorian exporters